Well, our immune systems would seem to have had something of a holiday this year. NZ has

 -Regular low grade exercise is anti-inflammatory and reduces oxidative stress (here, here).
 In short, walking is one of the best things you can do.

 - Psychology.
 Yep, how you think and feel have a huge impact on your immune system.
 Numerous studies have shown psychological interventions can reduce inflammation (here, here).
-While CBT is the main intervention studied (CBT involves reflecting on your thoughts and actually thinking about whether they are real or helpful, rather than simply taking your thoughts as the truth), there are super simple things you can like just writing about a stressful or traumatic event benefit your immune response (here).
+While CBT is the main intervention studied (CBT involves reflecting on your thoughts and actually thinking about whether they are real or helpful, rather than simply taking your thoughts as the truth), there are super simple things you can do like just writing about a stressful or traumatic event, and that helps benefit your immune response (here).

 - And yes, supplements can have a role too.
 The Sulforaphane in Four Health Green has been repeatedly shown to reduce oxidative stress, which can interrupt the inflammatory response (here, here).